 4: My Family

 This activity is a great way to review family vocabulary while teaching comparatives and superlatives.
 This game is especially effective when teaching comparatives and superlatives to kids.
-The best way to play this activity is to ask each student to bring in pictures of their family members.
+The best way to play this activity is to ask each student to bring in some pictures of their family members.
 But, if this is not possible, students can draw their families instead.

 To begin, elicit some adjectives from your students that can describe people.
-For example, old, young, tall, short, funny, etc. Then ask your students to think about their family members and to think about who is the tallest, oldest, youngest, funniest, etc. Students will then work in pairs or small groups and will try to guess the names of their partners’ family members based on their friends description of them.
+For example, old, young, tall, short, funny, etc. Then ask your students to think about their family members and to think about who is the tallest, oldest, youngest, funniest, etc. Students will then work in pairs or small groups and will try to guess the names of their partners’ family members based on their friend’s descriptions of them.

 To begin, one student will show the pictures (or drawings) of their family members to the other students in their group.
 Then, the student will make a superlative sentence describing one of their family members.
 For example, ‘John is the shortest person in my family.’.
 The other students must then look at the pictures and guess which picture (or drawing) is of John.
-Repeat until the students have guessed all the family members, and then its another student’s turn.
+Repeat until the students have guessed all the family members, and then it’s another student’s turn.

 5: Comparative And Superlative Flashcard Games